 Avoid Cement and Embrace the Shade

-Your pooch’s paws take in and release heat through their paws, so walking them on hot cement will increase their body temperature quickly.
+Your pooch takes in and releases heat through their paws, so walking them on hot cement will increase their body temperature quickly.
 Walk them in the grass or dirt when you can, or consider buying them booties to shield their feet from the high temps.
 Never tie your dog up where there is only access to the cement.
 Always make sure there’s a shady area available for your pet to take refuge if the sunlight gets to be too much.

 Time for a Trim